Pece17/PCBuild/README.md

 ## Building guide

-A step-by-step guide for building the PC
+A step-by-step guide for building the PC.